The data you have in your hands about your business is a huge treasure.

 Will a poll get more participants on your site or on your social media pages?

-Pick the right place and time to ask your questions.
-Some detailed surveys are better off sent via email with a link to participating.
+Pick the right place and time to collect user feedback and ask your questions.
+A detailed customer survey is better off sent via email with a link to participate.

 Make Solutions Easy To Find

-Improving the user experience also won’t be a one-time thing.
+Improving the customer experience also won’t be a one-time thing.
 It is a continuous process.
 Do not relax simply because a customer is praising you.